-The MSc is closely linked with the Southampton Marine and Maritime Institute (SMMI) which develops applied coastal research across the University, nationally and internationally.
-You will also benefit from our partnerships with industry and local councils.
-Each semester, you will take an additional module relating to Civil Engineering or Marine Science, depending on your first degree.
+Our MSc is closely linked with the Southampton Marine and Maritime Institute (SMMI) which develops applied coastal research across the University, nationally and internationally.
+You will also benefit from our partnership with industry and government.

 View the programme specification document for this course